TanLee24/Math-Modeling-Assignment-251/README.md

 ---

-# How to Run the Program from now on
+# How to Run the Program After Installation
 ## Activate venv
 ```sh
 source .venv/bin/activate